Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 While Betterment’s Cash Reserve Account is like a souped up savings account with higher returns than average, akin to a top notch money market.

 Here’s why you need both cash accounts.

 You need cash to pay for regular expenses, emergencies, and to have on hand for expected expenses that will crop up during the next few years.
 Cash is important to pay for an upcoming vacation, an unexpected car repair, and for a home down payment.

-The Betterment checking and cash reserve accounts are for your cash management:
+The savings and checking accounts are for your cash management:

-- Checking account – For your day-too-day financial transactions.
+- Checking account – For your day-to-day financial transactions.

 - Cash reserve account (savings account) – A high yield cash account that offers high returns for the ready cash that you’ll need in the short and intermediate term.

 Betterment checking is a checking account with debit card.
-The checking account is provided in partnership with nbkc bank.
+The NBKC partner bank provides the service.